Last Updated on April 19, 2023

 Sheepadoodles are a cross between an Old English Sheepdog and a Poodle.
 Obtaining the best bits of their parent’s traits, this designer dog was an instant success!
 This breed was born as an experiment in the 60s to be used as a military dog by the US Army.
 They started appearing in more and more homes, leading this rare hybrid to popularity in 2007.

 Since they’re hypoallergenic and almost don’t shed, they’re ideal for allergy sufferers.
 Their soft and curly coat is usually black and white in color.
 Some can be all-white or all-black or have their fur turn grey, which is rare.
-Others have a patch of the opposite color around one or both eyes, making them look like panda bears!Also called a Sheepapoo, this type of pooch is not a purebred, which is why it’s not recognized by the American Kennel Club (AKC).
+Others have a patch of the opposite color around one or both eyes, making them look like panda bears!Also called a Sheepapoo, the Sheepadoodle is not purebred, which is why it’s not recognized by the American Kennel Club (AKC).
 However, it’s recognized by the Dog Registry of America, Inc. and the American Canines Hybrid Club.
 This crossbreed is registered with the International Designer Canine Registry (IDCR), too.

 A Look at the Sheepadoodle’s Parentage

 The Sheepadoodles’ fantastic set of genes are from their purebred parents, both of which are popular as family pets and working dogs.